 Grain helps companies hire better talent faster, capture valuable insights for the product teams, grow revenue by analyzing prospect conversations, and preserve institutional knowledge.

-With a free plan, Grain allows you to record, save and transcribe up to 5 hours of video meetings.
-The paid plan starts at $19/month and offers unlimited video storage, live transcripts, advanced integrations, and more.
+With a free plan, Grain allows you to record, save and transcribe up to 50 video meetings.
+The paid plan starts at $19/month and offers unlimited meetings and transcripts, advanced integrations, and more.

 With their customizable enterprise plan, you can access features based on your company's needs.